Sana1025/LLM-Attack-Evaluation-Pipeline/README.md

 4. Improve model defenses

-## Notes

-* This tool is intended **only for research and safety evaluation**
-* Do not use it to generate or deploy harmful content
-* Ensure compliance with API usage policies

 ## Inspiration

 This project is built around the growing need for **robust, safe, and trustworthy AI systems**, especially as LLMs become more widely deployed.